});

 • Reused or weak passwords

-• Easily phished login information
+• Easily phished login details

-• Lack of visibility into unusual authentication activity
+• Limited visibility into suspicious login activity

 Advanced Protection Strategies Against Credential Theft